harshini225/fastquality/README.md

 This file contains sequence tags/IDs, the read sequence, and a string of characters that correspond to quality scores.

-Not many DNA alignment schemes incorporate this information to determine a final sequence, but by writing a program that makes the reads more accurate ...
+Not many DNA alignment schemes incorporate this information to determine a final sequence, but by writing a program that makes the reads more accurate, we can achieve more efficient and accurate sequencing!

-TODO: fill this out

-we can achieve more efficient and accurate sequencing!

 What our program does:
 Right now, it uses the method of trimming unacceptable quality base pair reads from the beginning and end of each read sequence, where the sequencing quality and confidence declines.